 Name Designation as Supplementary Reasons of Appointment

 Independent Explanation of the

 Director Relationship

-Mari 0 Outside Director, Rohto Ms. Mari Matsunaga was a chief editor of

-Matsunaga Pharmaceutical Co., Ltd. magazines and was involved in planning

-Outside Director, Seiko Epson and development of new services at NTT

-Corporation DOCOMO, INC. She has been stating

-opinions at meetings of the Company's

-Board of Directors and on other occasions

-based on her broad knowledge and

-experience concerning society, culture,

-consumer lifestyles, and other areas.
-We

-appointed her as Outside Director in order

-to continue to draw on her knowledge and

-experience in the management of the

-- Company.

 Mariko 0 Chancellor (Rijicho and Ms. Mariko Bando previously served as

 Bando Socho), Showa Women's Director General of Gender Equality

 University Bureau of the Cabinet Office, Consul

-General of Japan in Brisbane, Australia,
+Outside Director, Mitsubishi General of Japan in Brisbane, Australia,

-President of Showa Women's University,
+Research Institute, Inc. President of Showa Women's University,

 etc. She has broad knowledge and

 experience in public administration and

 education, as well as wide insight into

 promotion of diversity.
 She has been

 stating opinions at meetings of the

 Company's Board of Directors and on

 other occasions based on her knowledge

 and experience.
 We appointed her as

 Outside Director in order to draw on her

 knowledge and experience in the

 management of the Company.

 Akira Arima 0 - Mr. Akira Arima previously served as

 Director of Nippon Telegraph and

 Telephone Corporation, President, Chief

 Executive Officer of NTT Communications

 Corporation, etc. He has been stating

 opinions at meetings of the Company's

 Board of Directors and on other occasions

 based on his broad knowledge concerning

 telecommunications business and

 experience as a management executive.
 We

 appointed him as Outside Director in order

 to draw on his knowledge and experience

-Wh' 0 Donform Francis V in the management of the Company.
+in the management of the Company.

-Kazuhito U Professor Emeritus, Keio Mr. Kazuhito Ikeo has held a number of
+Kazuhito 0 Professor, Faculty of Mr. Kazuhito Ikeo has held a number of

-Ikeo University posts, including university professors and
+Ikeo Economics, Rissho University posts, including university professors and

-Professor, Faculty of members of the Financial Services
+members of the Financial Services

-Economics, Rissho University Agency's Financial System Council.
+Agency's Financial System Council.
 He

 has been stating opinions at meetings of the

 Company's Board of Directors and on

 other occasions based on his broad

 knowledge and experience concerning

 economic and financial fields as well as

 financial administration.
 We appointed him

-as Outside Director in order to draw on his

-knowledge and experience in the

-management of the Company.

-Junichi 0 Attorney-at -law, Tobimatsu Mr. Junichi Tobimatsu has a wealth of

-Tobimatsu Law knowledge and experience concerning

-Outside Director(Auditor), overall corporate legal affairs including

-AI, Inc. those overseas companies as an attorney-at

-Outside Auditor, Amana Inc. law and has been stating opinions at

-Outside Auditor, CANDEAL meetings of the Company's Board of

-Co., Ltd Directors and on other occasions based on

-his broad knowledge and experience.
-We

-appointed him as Outside Director in order

-to draw on his knowledge and experience

-in the management of the Company.
+as Outside Director in order to draw on his knowledge and experience in the management of the Company.
+Junichi 0 Attorney-at -law, GAIEN Mr. Junichi Tobimatsu has a wealth of Tobimatsu PARTNERS knowledge and experience concerning Outside Director(Auditor), overall corporate legal affairs including AI, Inc. those overseas companies as an attorney-at Outside Auditor, Amana Inc. law and has been stating opinions at Outside Auditor, CANDEAL meetings of the Company's Board of Co., Ltd Directors and on other occasions based on his broad knowledge and experience.
+We appointed him as Outside Director in order to draw on his knowledge and experience in the management of the Company.
+Rochelle 0 Managing Principle, Japan Ms. Rochelle Kopp has a wealth of Kopp Intercultural Consulting knowledge and experience in Japan and the Professor of Faculty of U.S. as a management consultant, and has Foreign Studies, The wide insight into cross-cultural University of Kitakyushu communication.
+We appointed her as Outside Director in order to draw on her knowledge and experience in the management of the Company.

 Voluntary Establishment of Committee(s) Established

-Corresponding to Nomination Committee or
+Corresponding to Nomination Committee or Established

-Remuneration Committee

-Committee's Name, Composition, and Attributes of Chairperson
+Remuneration Committee Image: Composition and Attributes of Chairperson

-Committee Corresponding to Nomination Committee Committee Corresponding to Remuneration Committee

-Committee's Name Nomination Committee Remuneration Committee

-All Committee Members 7 7

-Full-time Members 0 0

-Inside Directors 2 2

-Outside Directors 5 5

-Outside Experts 0 0

-Other 0 0

-Chairperson Outside Director Outside Director
+Committee Corresponding Committee to Corresponding to Nomination Committee Remuneration Committee Nomination Committee Committee's Name Remuneration Committee 8 8 All Committee Members 0 0 Full-time Members 3 3 Inside Directors 5 5 Outside Directors 0 Outside Experts 0 0 0 Other Outside Director Outside Director Chairperson

 For the purpose of maintaining high transparency, the Company has formed the Nomination Committee and Remuneration Committee as internal committees of the Board of Directors.
-Please note that these two committees comprise seven members each, and the chairpersons and other members are appointed from among members of the Board of Directors.
-With respect to each of the two committees, a majority of the members and the chairperson have been appointed from among the Outside Directors.
+Please note that these 2 committees comprise 8 members each, and the chairpersons and other members are appointed from among members of the Board of Directors.
+With respect to each of the 2 committees, a majority of the members and the chairperson have been appointed from among the Outside Directors.